venovako/libpvn/README.md

 The `OPENMP` option enables OpenMP and its content is appended to the compiler's flags.
 Set it to `true` if no additional compiler flags are desired.
+Bear in mind, however, that this will introduce a dependency on the OpenMP runtime library!

-If `long double` is not the 128-bit floating-point datatype, the `PVN_QUADMATH` macro should be set automatically to the name of a library implementing quadruple precision arithmetic.
+If `long double` is not the 128-bit floating-point datatype, the `PVN_QUADMATH` macro should be set automatically to the name of a library implementing quadruple precision arithmetic, unless `COMPILER=clang` is used.
 If the autodetection fails, the relevant linker options can be set via the `QUADMATH` variable.

 *Caveat*: certain parts of the library will *not* work on big-endian systems!
+Also, several functions will not work on Windows, and probably on other untested systems as well.

 ## Examples

 Several examples and tests are built as `*.exe` executables in the `src` subdirectory and are meant to be run from there.

+## Documentation

+...is a work in progress.

 This work has been supported in part by Croatian Science Foundation under the project IP-2014-09-3670 ([MFBDA](https://web.math.pmf.unizg.hr/mfbda/)).